anotherdirtbag/pkmn_teams/README.md

 ### Other Settings

 `maxresultsize`
-The number of teams to save to team_results_path.
+The number of teams to save to `team_results_path`.
 Setting this too large will negatively affect speed.

 `resumethreads`
 When enabled, saves the current session to a .pickle file every print statement and loads that data on start if it exists.